SynBioHub/Plugin-Visual-Serve-Test-js/README.md

 # Plugin-Serve-Test-js
-A small test plugin to test the visualisation interface is working for SynBioHub.
-Could be the basis for javascript (Node.js) based visualisation plugins.
+A small test plugin to test the server interface is working for SynBioHub.
+Could be the basis for javascript (Node.js) based server plugins.

 # Install
 ## Using docker